LinkedIn Events: Launch it in 4 Steps

 - In the description, highlight 5 points:

 - Answer. 💡 (How will you answer the question posed?)
-Generally, the X steps you will present, the X secrets you will reveal.
+Generally, the steps you will present, the secrets you will reveal.

-- Arguments 🤓 (what makes you be trusted?)
+- Arguments 🤓 (what makes you trustworthy?)
 Do you have special technical skills, done testing, have data that no one else has, special performance?
-Put yourself, your box or your event in the spotlight. 💃
+Put yourself, your company or your event in the spotlight. 💃

-- Teasing… 🤫 Start giving a key info without elaborating.
+- Teasing… 🤫 Start giving key info without elaborating on it.

 - Call-to-action. 📲 Remind them to sign up.